krd48/CS-421/Classes.md

 *	Private - only methods of the same class can access the member (or method).
 	(Different instances of the same class may access the private members of
 *	Public - everyone can access the member or call the method.
+*	Internal - Like public but only within the scope of the assembly where the class is defined.

 Members
 -------